Book Summary: Experiments With People by Robert P. Abelson

 The fourth chapter of the book focuses on the Robbers Cave Experiment, which was conducted by Muzafer Sherif in 1961.
 The experiment involved two groups of boys who were brought to a summer camp in Oklahoma.
 The boys were told that they were competing against each other for a prize.
 The experiment was designed to explore the effects of competition and conflict on group behavior.

-See also Book Summary: Irresistible by Adam Alter
+See also Book Summary: Games People Play by Eric Berne

 The results of the experiment were surprising: the boys quickly formed rival groups and engaged in aggressive behavior towards each other.
 However, when the groups were forced to work together to achieve a common goal, their behavior changed and they began to cooperate.